-Luckily, you don’t have to suffer with it if you know the ways in which you can seek effective relief from it.
+Luckily, you don’t have to suffer with it if you know how you can seek effective relief from it.
 Acupressure is perhaps one of the most well-received treatment methods in the world that has been gaining a lot of attention because of its ability to alleviate the ever stubborn back pain.
 So here’s a look at various ways in which you can stay free of back pain.

 What are the reasons for back pain?